-Grace Emily Stark, assistant editor of Natural Womanhood, is a 2019 Robert Novak Journalism Fellow investigating the effects of birth control.
-Grace has a M.A. in Bioethics & Health Policy from Loyola University Chicago.
-When she isn't writing or chasing after her energetic toddler, Grace loves to relax by cooking, baking, and hosting barbecues with her husband where they live in San Diego, CA. You can read more of Grace's writing at graceemilystark.com.
+Grace Emily Stark is editor of Natural Womanhood.
+Grace has a M.A. in Bioethics & Health Policy from Loyola University Chicago and completed a 2019 Robert Novak Journalism Fellow investigating the effects of birth control.
+When she isn't writing or chasing after her kids, Grace loves to relax by cooking, baking, and hosting barbecues with her husband.
+You can read more of Grace's writing at graceemilystark.com.

 For me, a pandemic feels somewhat familiar

 A new book explores the effects of contraceptives on the brain